Blog Profiles: Feminist Blogs

 3. The FBomb

 Julie Zeilinger is the founder and editor of The FBomb.
-Zeilinger has created an online community for teen and college-age individuals to share their views and discuss their rights.
+Zeilinger created an online community for teen and college-age individuals to share their views and discuss their rights.
+The “intersectional teen feminist media platform” is published by the Women’s Media Center.

-Feminism is not a new concept, not even for the 1960’s.
+Feminism is not a new concept, not even in the 1960s.
 In How This Historic Icon Influenced Feminist Writers Today, contributor Gabby Catalano shares the story of Sappho, a poet and songwriter.
 Sappho was also a feminist and lesbian in 615 B.C.

 Follow @the_fbomb on Twitter.